 - Original_Str: This is the actual one that is available in a column.

 - length: This is the length of a final sentence (after padding).
-If the final one is greater than this length value, then extra characters trimmed.
+If the final one is greater than this length value, then extra characters are trimmed.
 Remember, You can use the Length function to calculate the MySQL length.

 - Pad_String: String that you want to add to the left side of the Original_Str

-To demonstrate this string LPAD function in MySQL, We are going to use the customer details table data that we shown below
+To demonstrate this string LPAD function, we will use the customer details table data shown below.

 MySQL LPAD Function Example

 The LPAD helps to pad the string expression to the left side of the original sentence.
 The following query shows multiple ways to use this.

 SELECT LPAD('World', 11, 'Hello '); -- It will trim the final one o length 8 SELECT LPAD('World', 8, 'Hello'); -- Let me use NULL value as input SELECT LPAD('World', 8, NULL); SELECT LPAD(NULL, 8, 'World');

 In this method example, we are going to implement it on different columns in a table.
 The following statement adds Comp word to the Education column.
 It attaches a dollar symbol to data present in the yearly Income column.